Our debt to Student Publications alumni is monumental. You've been returning to the

 campus as often as possible and have helped maintain a long-standing tradition, the

 annual Homecoming breakfast, for more than six decades.
-The 64th annual Student Publications Homecoming Breakfast was Nov.
-8 at the Carroll
+The 65th annual Student Publications Homecoming Breakfast will be at 9 a.m.
+Nov.
+7th,

 When the possibility for Student Publications to have its own building surfaced, more than 200 alums pledged and donated more than $1 million.
 The result was the Adams-Whitaker Student Publications Center, a $1.6 million, state-of-the-art multimedia facility that opened in January 2008 as a joint venture between the Student Publications Alumni Association and WKU.